-In some countries, public sector and government agencies are leading the way by recommending, and in some cases mandating, basic email authentication to protect businesses and citizens.
+Public-sector and government agencies are, in some countries, leading the way by recommending and in some cases mandating basic email authentication6 to protect businesses and citizens.

-This push made by government bodies is helping nearly half of those in our survey (47%) to get the budget they need to deploy an email fraud protection solution.
-In fact, the three countries with the highest levels of email fraud protection - the U.S., the U.K. and Australia - are those whose governments have pushed businesses most strongly to deploy such safeguards.
+That push by government bodies is helping nearly half of those in our survey (47%) to get the budget they need to deploy an email fraud protection solution.
+In fact, the three countries with the highest levels of email fraud protection-the U.S., the U.K. and Australia-are those whose governments have pushed businesses most strongly to deploy such safeguards.

-Despite large investments in cybersecurity as a whole, the number of email fraud cases continues to rise.
-Cybercriminals are becoming more advanced.
+Despite large investments in cybersecurity as a whole, email fraud continues to rise.
+Cyber criminals are becoming more advanced.
 Their tactics are always shifting.
 And they're growing more effective at evading traditional security tools.

-To protect their business, employees, customers and partners, organisations need a multi-layered defense strategy.
+To protect their business, employees, customers and partners, organizations need a multi-layered defense strategy.
 It should include employee training, financial controls, and especially technology.

-For more information on email fraud and how you can protect yourself, visit www.proofpoint.com/uk/emailfraud.
+For more information about email fraud and how you can protect yourself, visit www.proofpoint.com/emailfraud.